 Contributor: Roly St. Arnaud

-The Humic Regosol in this image is very similar to the Regosol shown in RSA-33 except that the Ah horizon is greater than 10 cm thick.
-This soil is formed on till parent material and shows us what the Chernozemic soils wuld have looked like in an early stage in their development.
+The Humic Regosol in this image is very similar to the Regosol example that an Ah horizon greater than 10 cm thick occurs.
+This soil is formed on till parent material and shows us what Chernozemic soils would have looked like in an early stage of their development.
 The till parent material in the C horizon still has calcium carbonate throughout the horizon.
 A Bm horizon will begin to form when the calcium carbonate begins to dissolve and be transported out of the layer under the Ah.

 Contributor: Soils of Canada slide set